thoun/humanity/README.md

 Make sure ftp-sync.json and node_modules are in .gitignore

 # Rules & comments from publisher
-No automatic actions like selecting last worker
+No automatic actions like selecting last astronaut

 You can mix electricity with a base resource when you want to use 3 base resources instead of a advanced resource

-You take a radar of the same research point value, no matter the current year
+You take a communication of the same research point value, no matter the current year